lwallac21/Readme-Generator/README.md

 ### Running tests
 To test, run 'npm run test' in the terminal.

-### Contributing to the repo

 ## Credits
-Created by Lawrence Wallace @ lwallac21
+Created by Lawrence Wallace
+Github profile: lwallac21
+Email: lwallac21@gmail.com

 ![UserPhoto](https://lwallac21.github.io/Lawrence%20and%20Julia.jpg)

 ### Contributors
-No one else contributed
+No one else contributed.
+Please do not contribute to this repo.
+It is intended as a solo project.

 ## License
 This project uses the MIT license.